 For the destination computer:

 Processor: 1 gigahertz (GHz) or faster processor or SoC

 RAM: 1 gigabyte (GB) for 32-bit or 2 GB for 64-bit

 Hard disk space: 16 GB for 32-bit OS or 20 GB for 64-bit OS

 Graphics card: DirectX 9 or later with WDDM 1.0 driver

 Create a Bootable USB

 The first step to install Windows 10 from USB is to create a bootable USB.
-If you have prepared the USB and a Windows PC, you can follow the steps below directly to create the installation media:
+If you have prepared an USB and a Windows PC, you can follow the steps below directly to create the installation media: